AmyRS/advent_of_code_2018/README.md

 December Fun
 https://adventofcode.com/2018

-written in python 3 in jupyter notebooks prior then pulled into .py files.
+Written in python 3 in jupyter notebooks prior then pulled into .py files.
 pylint used on *some* files

-My day three code creates an actual multipolygon shapefile as output, visualization below.
+Day three code creates a multipolygon shapefile as output, visualization below.

 ![Day Three](Fabric_Vis.jpg)